Individual profile for High Net Worth 2021

 This content is provided by Quentin Bargate

-Quentin is the Founder and CEO of Bargate Murray, an award-winning Luxury Asset Law firm based in the city of London.
-Like the firm that bears his name, he enjoys an excellent reputation in superyacht, aviation, maritime and commercial law.
+Quentin is the Founder and CEO of Bargate Murray, an award-winning Luxury Asset Law firm he founded in 2004, based in London, and began his career as a maritime litigator with Lovell, White and King (now Hogan Lovells), and was a litigation partner and arbitration specialist at Simmons & Simmons.
+Like the firm that bears his name, he enjoys an excellent reputation as a trusted advisor.

 As well as his work with superyachts and aviation, Quentin also advises on other luxury asset classes such as fine art and classic cars.

 Quentin was admitted as a Solicitor of England and Wales in 1981.
-Prior to founding Bargate Murray in 2004, Quentin was Partner and Head of the International Trade and Shipping group at Simmons & Simmons (1990 – 2004).
-Prior to his time at Simmons & Simmons, Quentin was an Associate at Lovell White & King (now Hogan Lovells) (1983 – 1987).
+Prior to founding Bargate Murray in 2004, Quentin was litigation Partner and Head of the International Trade and Shipping group at Simmons & Simmons (1990 – 2004) and before that he was an Associate at Lovell White & King (now Hogan Lovells) (1983 – 1987).

-Quentin regularly comments and writes for the national, legal and trade press concerning superyachts and marine law.
+Quentin regularly comments and writes for the national, legal and trade press concerning superyachts and marine law and also hosts and moderates conferences at which industry leaders speak.
 A few recent examples include:

 •“Superyachts are great, but we need to keep it real” published in SuperyachtNews